munificent/craftinginterpreters/book/hash-tables.md

 <img src="image/hash-tables/collision.png" alt="'Bagel' and 'jam' both end up in bucket index 2." />

 We do have some control of this by tuning the array size.
-The bigger the array, the fewere indexes that get mapped to the same bucket and the fewer collisions that are likely to occur.
+The bigger the array, the fewer indexes that get mapped to the same bucket and the fewer collisions that are likely to occur.
 Hash table implementers track this collision likelihood by measuring the table's **load factor**.
 It's defined as the number of entries divided by the number of buckets.
 So a hash table with five entries